benjaminingreens/org/README.md

 ## TODO

+- Refresh memory on:
+  - How to remove testing environment files
+  - How to recreate testing environment files
+    - Off the back of this I can create the standardised example library
+  - How to upload to AUR

 - Create command line views
+  - Add o and r, and allow combined commands
+  - Have them refresh after returning after editing note
+- Order the properties in a specific manner
 - Standardise configuration handling
   - Including re-initialisation for config re-writes
   - Urgency decay as an option?
 - Open file when created (include options in config)
 - Create routine management
 - Create tag management
+- Handle special characters in org create
+- Create standardised example library

 - Org command currently setup to work only in org dirs.
 Fix
 - Improve messages for errors etc. (replace ValueErrors with print statements and exit the script)
+  - Improve other general messages too - messages that say, for example, that note was created
+- Not entirely convinced that there will be no errors server-side.
+Check possibilities

 ## ISSUES